 Every dog is different so we embrace a "tool box" full of different training tools and methods.
 Using a balanced approach to dog training, we use pressure and release training, Syn Alia training, e-collar and positive training techniques.
 Basically what ever training will fit each individual dog.

 At Bark & Biscuit our mission is to help you acquire the skills needed to properly communicate with your dog in a way he or she can understand.
-Our goal is that with this understanding, you and you dog can have a healthy and balanced relationship.
+Our goal is that with this understanding, you and your dog can have a healthy and balanced relationship.
 We believe that in learning the power of strong leadership and communication, creating a great relationship can be fun for both owner and dog.
 Our training style focuses on creating balance in your dog and personalizing a program that is easy for the owners to follow.

-Pressure and release training is known as balanced training by using a combination of spacial, verbal, physical and psychological pressure.
+Pressure and release training is known as balanced training by using a combination of spatial, verbal, physical and psychological pressure.
 The basic idea is pressure on, pressure off.

 E-Collar or remote collar training uses an electronic collar to communicate with the dog.
 Using the lowest level of stimulation possible (typically around a level 2-6, out of 100!) we help the dog understand what we are asking of him or her during training and in the real world.